 A Beginner's Guide To Essential Oils

-A powerful healing modality, aromatherapy has recently blossomed into a thriving subset of herbal medicine.
-Aromatic plant medicine involves working with some of nature's strongest powers and is about much more than pairing one oil with a certain therapeutic benefit (i.e., lavender essential oil is for sleep).
+A powerful healing modality, aromatherapy has recently blossomed into a thriving section of herbal medicine.
+Aromatic plant medicine involves working with some of nature's strongest powers and is about much more than limiting one oil to a single therapeutic benefit (i.e., lavender essential oil is for sleep).

-Here’s your detailed, expert-backed beginner's guide to the intricacies of finding the right essential oils and using them safely.
+Here’s your detailed, expert-backed beginner's guide to the fundamentals of finding the right essential oils and using them safely.

 How to choose the right essential oils: